OptimalDesignLab/PDESolver.jl/deps/README.md

 installed, it is possible to download the packages to a specified directory on another machine and then copy them to the machine where they will be installed.
-To do this, set the envinronmental variable PDESOLVER_BUNDLE_DEPS to tell the build script to perform bundling instead of installation, and set the path to the directory where the deps should be stored in the variable PDESOLVER_PKGDIR.
+To do this, set the envinronmental variable `PDESOLVER_BUNDLE_DEPS` to tell the build script to perform bundling instead of installation, and set the path to the directory where the deps should be stored in the variable `PDESOLVER_PKGDIR`.

-After running the build script, copy the contents of the PDESOLVER_PKGDIR to the package directory on the target machine, set PDESOLVER_UNBUNDLE_DEPS, and run the PDESolver/build.jl.
+After running the build script, copy the contents of the `PDESOLVER_PKGDIR` to the package directory on the target machine, set `PDESOLVER_UNBUNDLE_DEPS`, and run the `PDESolver/build.jl`.

 ## Logging